Data Destruction Best Practices

 Sensitive information often tends to surround you in your office, and by simply keeping yourself aware and up-to-date on where to find it, you can stay one step-ahead of those potentially trying to steal your valuable company data and documents.

-To give you a better idea of the different storage vulnerabilities that may be putting your business data at risk, here are a few of the most common document storage devices seen around the office today, and some of the safest ways to dispose of the valuable information they store:
+To give you a better idea of the different storage vulnerabilities that may be putting your business data at risk, here are a few of the most common document storage devices seen around the office today, and some of the safest ways to dispose of the valuable information they store.

 Before modern digital technologies became mainstream in an office, older photocopiers used xerography to reproduce images—often times referred to as “xeroxing”—which did not need to create an internal copy of an image to reproduce a paper version.